Written by Shannon,

 The scary feelings of anxiety and depression flooded back immediately after her second child, a daughter, was born.
 Jen was in the hospital for 3 days and was so anxious that she didn’t sleep at all.
 By the time she got home, she had a familiar sense of numbness.

-Jen’s self awareness and compassion helped her realize she needed a bit of space, so she went to her shower – her happy place – to try and understand what was happening.
-As she grappled with her feelings, or lack of them, she started falling asleep in the shower with her eyes open.
-The physical and emotional exhaustion were taking a toll and she decided to take it one day at a time.
+Jen’s self-awareness and compassion helped her realize she needed a bit of space, so she went to her shower—her happy place—to try and understand what was happening.
+As she grappled with her feelings, she started falling asleep in the shower with her eyes open.
+The physical and emotional exhaustion was taking a toll and she decided to take it one day at a time.

-She relied on her husband, who was not deployed at this time, she relied on medication, she relied on therapy sessions, and she relied on her own intuition.
+She relied on her husband, medication, therapy sessions, and her own intuition.

-Over time, her attachment to her daughter grew and bloomed until she was her normal self – a doting and loving mother.
+Over time, her attachment to her daughter grew and bloomed until she was back to being herself—a doting and loving mother.

 Medication alone isn’t enough

-Jen believes that depression is not just extreme sadness and that anxiety is not just overwhelming stress – but that they are different things entirely.
-With this in mind, they have to addressed in the right way, which includes multiple approaches to treat and manage the different aspects of each condition.
+Jen believes that depression is not just extreme sadness and that anxiety is not just overwhelming stress—they can have many overlapping symptoms.
+With this in mind, they have to be addressed in the right way, which includes multiple approaches to treat and manage the different aspects of each condition.